-Getting on top of the Google Hotel Search game to drive direct traffic is covered in my new Google Made Easy - A Toolkit for Hotels eBook that comes out end January.
-If you are not already signed up to my email list, you can do so here to receive information about the Toolkit when it is published.
+Getting on top of the Google Hotel Search game to drive direct traffic is covered in my new Google Made Easy - A Toolkit for Hotels eBook.
+The eBook is available to all clients of my hotel marketing coaching programmes.
+To find out more about my most popular programme, Amplify Hotel Marketing, click here.

 4. Price setting for 2022